Hulen Mall

+Shopping mall in Fort Worth, Texas, U.S.

-Hulen Mall is a diverse-scale shopping mall located in southwest Fort Worth, Texas, United States.
+Hulen Mall is a regional mall located in southwest Fort Worth, Texas, United States.
 Located at the southwest corner of Interstate 20 and Hulen Street, it is in the southwest side of the DFW Metroplex.

 The mall is anchored by two major department stores and contains 118 specialty shops and stores.
+As of 2018, it is owned and managed by GGP, a subsidiary of BGRE (formerly Brookfield Properties).

 History

-Hulen Mall was officially dedicated on the 4th of August 1977, designed by HOK and developed by The Rouse Company.
+Hulen Mall was developed by The Rouse Company and Federated Department Stores, owners of the Sanger Harris department store chain.
+The Sanger Harris anchor store opened first, on May 5, 1977.
+The rest of the mall and the second anchor, a Montgomery Ward department store, were officially dedicated on the 4th of August 1977, designed by HOK and developed by The Rouse Company.
+The mall encompassed 580,000 leasable square feet, with 87 stores at opening.

-Upon the mall's opening, a pre-existing Sanger-Harris would be joined by a Montgomery Ward department store as anchors.

-The mall would encompass 580,000 leasable square feet, and 87 stores at opening.

-The mall would exist in its original state until July 1993, when it would undergo a western expansion.
-Included in the new wing would be a replacement food court and a Dillard's Department Store.
-The expansion would be dedicated on August 24, 1994.
-After the expansion the mall's total retail floor area would grow to a total of 916,700 sq ft.
+The mall existed in its original state until July 1993, when a western expansion opened.
+Included in the new wing was a replacement food court and a Dillard's department store.
+The expansion was dedicated on August 24, 1994.
+After the expansion, the mall's total retail floor area grew to 916,700 sq ft.